Metascience & Marketing Lab

 Current Project: Meta-analysis of a statistical method commonly used in social science research

-Task: Students locate uses of a specific type of statistical test within a designated set of articles, and documenting details about how the statistical test is reported.
+Task: Students locate uses of a specific type of statistical test within a designated set of articles, and document details about how the statistical test is reported.
 This project is best-suited to students who have some ability to read scientific literature, and have some understanding of statistical concepts, such as confidence intervals, p-values, and regression.

 Learning outcome: Students improve their ability to read and understand scientific literature, including advanced statistical language and concepts.